freeCodeCamp-2025-Summer-Hackathon/yellow-packet/frontend/README.md

 - Shelters can not make accounts without contacting us.
 - If not registered with Google Authentication API or other external API, registration will ask for a username, password, and confirm password at the bare minimum.

-### ManagePetsPage.jsx
+### ShelterAboutMe.jsx
-- This is a page viewable by shelter profiles that allows shelters to add and delete pets.
-- Shelters may only delete pets that they themselves have added.
-- Upon addition of a new pet, they should fill out the information that would be on a [PetProfile](#petprofilejsx).
+- ALL ABOUT ME SECTIONS CAN AND SHOULD SHARE STYLES (for consistency)
+- This is the beige box in the FIGMA containing information about the shelter, including but not limited to: Name, contact info, exact location, and a bio

 ### ShelterProfile.jsx
-- This page will be rendered when a viewer, user, or shelter is viewing a shelter's profile.
+- This page will be rendered when a user is viewing a shelter's profile.
 This will contain information regarding the shelter, including but not limited to: Name, time on that app, contact information, and a biography.
-- We may also consider adding pets here, but that may be beyond the scope of our hackathon.

-### UserProfile.jsx
-- This page will be rendered when a user or shelter is viewing a user's profile.
-This will contain information regarding the user, including but not limited to: Name, age, gender, contact information, and a biography.
+- The shelter profile will have a pets grid here with the filter of {Shelter: this.shelter} associated with it.
+- The shelter should be able to edit its own profile.
+- The shelter should be able to delete it's account and by proxy also delete all associated pets so they can remove themselves from the app.

 ### PetProfile.jsx
-- This page will be rendered when a user, visitor, or shelter is viewing a pet.
+- This page will be rendered when a user is viewing a pet.
 This will contain information regarding the pet, including but not limited to: Name, age, sex, type, breed/species (if applicable), related shelter, and a biography.
+- If a user is logged in as the shelter associated with the pet, they should also be able to edit and delete pets.

 ### Header.jsx
 - This is going to be rendered on all pages, keep it simple, functional.